Australian Jews: Perth

 Carmel School is a Jewish day school in Perth.
 Today's Jewish Perth is a growing and vibrant community that is diverse and inclusive.
 The community numbers over 7,000 and there are a number of different religious congregations catering to the diverse interests, beliefs and traditions of this active community.

-The oldest congregation, established over 110 years ago, is the Perth Hebrew Congregation, led by Rabbi David Freilich.
+The oldest congregation, established over 110 years ago, is the Perth Hebrew Congregation, led by Rabbi Daniel Lieberman.
 The Perth Hebrew Congregation, also referred to simply as the Perth Synagogue, has more membership than all the other synagogues combined in Perth and thus caters for the vast majority of the Jewish population.
 They have erected an eruv making travel to and from the shul easier for the large number of orthodox families.

 Adelaide

-In Adelaide there have been many Jews involved in the history of the city, with many successful civic leaders and people in the arts.
+In Adelaide, there have been many Jews involved in the history of the city, with many successful civic leaders and people in the arts.
 Jacob Barrow Montefiore was a member of the South Australian Colonization Commission in London from 1835 to 1839, a body appointed by the British Government to oversee the establishment the Colony of South Australia, and Montefiore Hill in North Adelaide was named after him His brother, Joseph Barrow Montefiore was a businessman in Adelaide; both brothers also had interests in New South Wales, and other family members were also prominent in the new colonies.

 Since February 2017, Professor Ghil'ad Zuckermann from the University of Adelaide has been the President of the Australian Association for Jewish Studies.
 In November 2020, the Adelaide Holocaust Museum and Andrew Steiner Education Centre (AHMSEC) was established.